Improve Your Email Delivery

 5. Don't change your "from name and address"

-Keep them consistent and you won’t confuse or anger your subscribers.
-Also, you won’t have to start over building a relationship with ISPs and email services.
+Keep them consistent and you won't confuse or anger your subscribers.
+Also, you won't have to start over building a relationship with ISPs and email services.
+Remember that not knowing the sender is one of the big reasons users send an email to spam or make a complaint.

 6. Update your SPF record